When through grace the real reveals itself

 Papmanam apahatya.
 Papam is translated as vice or sin.
 That is the usual interpretation and translation of the word and the word sin again is related to the injunctions of organized religions.
 That is how the Hindu interpreters interpret the word papam.
 But here something else is intended.
 Rather what is meant by the rishi is distortion or a transgression against the natural order of life.
 We are organic expressions of the biological dimension of life and there are biological laws.
 If those are violated then it creates a chaos or anarchy in the biological structure.
 The functioning of the biological instincts and impulses become imbalanced.

-If the harmonious relationship between the principle of earth, fire, water, air and space, are disturbed by our living then it all goes out of balance.
+If the harmonious relationship between the principles of earth, fire, water, air and space, is disturbed by our living then it all goes out of balance.
 Then we cannot perceive what you call the present moment or the here and now with clarity.
 If the present is perceived through the glasses of the past, the preferences and the prejudices, the likes and dislikes of the past or the dogmas and theories you hold, then you simply cannot meet the present.

 The rishi then says that in the person who has understood this, the impurities accumulated in his being due to the past distortions get washed away.
 The impurities get washed away and all the five koshas or layers of being get purified.

 The rishi says: Ya etanam evam veda papmanam apahatya.
-In one who has understood this and allowed the realization to become a stabilized energy of awareness then the results of the previous distortions and those impurities (papam) get washed out of the system and the imbalances get corrected.
+In one who has understood this and allowed the realization to become a stabilized energy of awareness the results of the previous distortions and those impurities (papam) get washed out of the system and the imbalances get corrected.

 The word, apahatya has been interpreted as “destroyed” but what is meant is not destroyed but corrected.
 Impurities can be washed out as you wash out the toxins of your blood stream.
 Apahatya papamanam implies that the previous incorrect ways of life get corrected and the imbalances get balanced and impurities get washed out because the stabilization is taking place.
 So then what is the result?

 So we come to the phrase svarge anante.
 Anante means “boundless”, “limitless” or “unending”.
-Svarge in practically all the commentaries, is translated as heaven or paradise.
+Svarge in practically all the commentaries is translated as heaven or paradise.
 Maybe this idea of heaven and hell is common to practically all the organized religions.
 It is playing upon the psychology of reward and punishment which is useful as a civic incentive but has no value in spirituality.

 Here the rishi is not referring to the concept of heaven.
 The rishi is not offering you a reward that you will go to heaven or that you will be in paradise.
 That is childish.
 So, what does svarge joke mean?
 It means that the person in whom the energy of awareness is thus stabilized gets transported holistically into the dimension where there is no misery and no suffering.